Zp1021/PerScholas-Capstone/README.md

 OVERVIEW:
 The site has a basic landing page with a header and a navbar component that can be used to manually traverse throughout the pages.
 There are 3 other pages that display content, first of which is the game page where a game (made using the phaser framework) is displayed.

 NOTE: the game is not of original design it is the basic game that the phaser tutorial walks users through to make in order to understand how phaser works.
+The steps are within the series of post made via this link: https://phaser.io/tutorials/making-your-first-phaser-3-game/part1

 The game is being rendered on a react frontend as its own component on the page accompanied by the navbar component that rests at the top and a form component that is set to the side.
 The form is used to manually submit a name and score from playing the game.